Click Here To Schedule A Consultation

 • This field is for validation purposes and should be left unchanged.

-Thanks to sclerotherapy and the laser treatment of spider veins and varicose veins, there is no need to cover up your leg veins during the hot summer months.
+Thanks to sclerotherapy and laser treatments of spider and varicose veins, there is no need to cover up your leg veins during the hot summer months.
 Approximately twenty percent of adults suffer from varicose veins.
-With so many patients having spider veins and varicose veins, it is no wonder that more than 300,000 sclerotherapy treatments are performed in the United States each year.
-Dr. Michele Green has treated thousands of patients for unwanted veins in her NYC office.
-She will review with you all of the best treatment options to remove your unsightly leg veins, and have you return to beautiful clear legs.
+With so many patients having spider and varicose veins, it is no wonder that more than 300,000 sclerotherapy treatments are performed annually in the United States.
+Sclerotherapy remains the gold standard for treating spider veins and varicose veins.
+Sclerotherapy involves injecting a sclerosing agent directly into the spider and varicose veins, causing them to collapse and fade away.
+Combining sclerotherapy and V-Beam laser treatment is the best approach to removing these unsightly blood vessels without discomfort or downtime.
+Dr. Michele Green is an expert in sclerotherapy and non-invasive cosmetic dermatology.
+She has treated and removed these unwanted spider veins for over 25 years in her boutique, private Upper East Side dermatology office.
+Dr. Green has treated thousands of patients for unwanted veins in her NYC office.
+She will review the best treatment options to remove your unsightly leg veins and give you beautiful clear legs.

 What are varicose veins and spider veins?